MicrosoftDocs/azure-video-indexer/azure-video-indexer/update-your-azure-video-indexer-account-and-migrate-assets.md

 1. In the Azure portal, select **+ Create a resource.**
 1. Search for and select *Azure AI Video Indexer.* The Create a Video Indexer resource page appears.
 1.  **Skip** creating a resource group and selecting the region sections.
-The are auto populated by the following steps.
+They are auto populated by the following steps.
 1. Select the Connect all content from an existing classic account button.
 1. Select the classic account from the **Available classic accounts dropdown** list.
 1. Give the account a name in the **Resource name** field.